-Pineapple Blood Orange Sweet & Sour Chicken with Vegetables
+Pineapple Blood Orange Sweet and Sour Chicken with Vegetables

-I didn’t always “know how” to cook.
+I didn’t always “know how” to cook, although I was able to see how far I’ve come with this pineapple blood orange sweet and sour chicken.
 I didn’t really have the chance to start playing around in the kitchen until my early twenties, but once I started I couldn’t stop.
-Long story short, I learned the bulk of my cooking and baking from someone that didn’t really like me.
-I wasn’t fond of her either, but when we were in the kitchen none of that mattered.
+Long story short, I learned the bulk of my cooking and baking from someone that I wasn’t particularly fond of and the feeling was mutual.
+In the kitchen, none of that mattered.

 She had a very impressive background.
 No formal training, but she was raised in an amish community and she knew how to make everything from scratch.
 And it tasted good.